-46. R. is a woman from Honduras.
+41. R. is a woman from Honduras.
 Her two children, S. and E., are derivatives on her application for asylum.
-Their next Master Calendar hearing is scheduled for August 3, 2023.
+Their next Master Calendar hearing is scheduled for May 07, 2025.
 The family speaks Spanish and lives in Northern Indiana.
 (22-0153250) (22-0153550) (22-0153551)

 When R. was a child, the director of her school molested her several times.
-As a teenager, a much older man forced her into a relationship.
-He then verbally and sexually abused her.
-After several years of abuse, R. left him.
-Later on, R. got involved in politics.
-When the local gang realized that she was involved in politics, they told R. to help the local gang leader get involved in her political party, or the gang would kill her.
+As a teenager, a much older man forced her into a relationship in which he verbally and sexually abused her.
+R. left him after several years of abuse.
+Later, R. became involved in politics.
+The local gang told R. to help their gang leader get into her political party and threatened kill her otherwise.
 R. refused and fled the country with her children.
 NIJC timely filed their asylum applications.
+R.'s next Master Calendar Hearing is on May 07, 2025.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-47. S. is a man from Mexico.
+42. S. is a man from Mexico.
 His wife, B. and his daughter, L. will be derivatives on his application for asylum, and are also independently eligible for asylum.
 They are awaiting the rescheduling of their merits hearing.
 S. and his family speak Spanish and live in Chicago, Illinois.
 (20-0142082) (20-0142238) (20-0142239)